-The assertion from DHS and the Mexican federal source, however, is not mutually exclusive.
+The assertions from DHS and the Mexican federal source, however, are not mutually exclusive.

 Mexican families are still subject to Title 42 expulsions.
 Therefore, DHS can “to the extent possible” expel families encountered at the southwest border, while families from noncontiguous countries like El Salvador, Guatemala and Honduras could be exempted from the expulsions, as the Mexican federal sources indicated.

 Unaccompanied children were excluded from the expulsions in December 2020.
 Single adults detained by Border Patrol may still be sent back to Mexico.

 Regardless of the DHS statement, the changes are evident as the number of people detained in Border Patrol custody continues to rise across the Valley, straining federal resources while already contending with understaffing, limited resources, and restricted avenues for releasing migrants.

 This has occurred during a time, the month of July, when the U.S. has historically seen a drop in migrant crossings.